bbmokhtari/django-translations/docs/guide/models.rst

 Update instance translations
 ============================

-To update the translations of a :class:`~translations.models.Translatable` instance use the :meth:`~translations.models.Translatable.update_translations` method.
+To update the translations of a
+:class:`translatable instance <translations.models.Translatable>`
+use the :meth:`~translations.models.Translatable.update_translations`
+method.

 .. testsetup:: guide_update_translations_instance